 Some Iranian Christians celebrate Christmas on Dec.
-25 and New Years’ on Jan.
-1, while Armenians celebrate Christmas at the same time as the Epiphany on Jan.
+25, while Armenians celebrate Christmas at the same time as the Epiphany on Jan.
 6.

 The festive mood, however, is not just limited to the Christian neighborhoods of Tehran, as some shops, especially those in the northern parts of the city, dedicate at least some section of their shop windows to decorations such as candy canes, snow globes and Santa Claus figures.

-In recent years, During christmas in Iran municipal authorities have also put up banners celebrating the birth of Jesus on many main streets and at the St. Sarkis Armenian Church on Villa Avenue, where a service is held every year.
+In recent years and during Christmas in Iran, municipal authorities have also put up banners celebrating the birth of Jesus on many main streets and at the St. Sarkis Armenian Church on Villa Avenue, where a service is held every year.